-The Nashville Youth Wind Ensemble (NYWE), part of the Belmont Academy, provides an ongoing intensive musical opportunity for high school musicians throughout middle Tennessee.
+The Nashville Youth Wind Ensemble (NYWE) provides an ongoing intensive musical opportunity for high school musicians throughout middle Tennessee.
 NYWE is designed to be an enhancing and enriching experience, providing deeper study of wind band literature and supplementing high school band curriculum.
-The mission of NYWE is to positively augment instrumental music education, to improve student skills as players and musicians, and to bring together students from diverse musical backgrounds to perform quality wind literature.
+The mission of NYWE is to positively augment instrumental music education, improve student skills as players and musicians, and to bring together students from diverse musical backgrounds to perform quality wind literature.

 Faculty and Staff

 - Associate Conductor – Barry Kraus

 - Administrative Coordinator/Director of Belmont Academy – Carrie Kimbrough

 - Trumpet – Joel Treybig

 - Trombone – Jeffery Phillips